-1) We are making a weapon out of your body and that can be dangerous to you!
+1) Safety—we are making a weapon out of your body!

 If you do not know how to handle a weapon, it becomes a liability against you.
 A gun could go off in the wrong direction and at the wrong time.
 A knife could cut you by accident or be dropped on your foot.